katednll/techPhoneApplication/README.md

 - This automatically created the table or changes in the database, using entity framework and using the model
 - I had an update that added a column that also updates the database using entity framework

+# API Integration
+- I added a ConvertedPrice in the Product model to cater the final price
+- I integrate https://api.frankfurter.dev/ so I can convert the price to PHP whenever it added a different currency in real time
+- I created a service for the currency conversion integration
+- I deserialized frankfurter to get the response from it
+- I store both the original price and convertedprice value in the database

+# Assumptions
+- Frankfurter doesnt need an authentication
+- Supported currencies are available
+- Can still use both original and converted values

+# Tradeoffs
+- In saving both values, it uses more space but in auditing or investigating the data will be easier.
+- In API integration, it makes easier to use or convert the currency base on the real time rates and it makes the code clean